Ryan Millington

 Ryan Millington (born September 5, 2001) is an American professional stock car racing driver.
-He currently competes in the zMAX CARS Tour, driving the No. 15 for Saville Millington Motorsports.
+He currently competes in the zMAX CARS Tour, driving the No. 40 for TS Racing.
 He is a longtime competitor of the series, having made his debut in 2018, and having won two races in 2020 and 2024, four poles, and a best points finish of fourth in 2024.

 Millington has also previously competed in the Virginia Late Model Triple Crown Series, the World Series of Asphalt Stock Car Racing, the INEX Summer Shootout Series, and the NASCAR Weekly Series, as well as having competed in the Thunder Road Harley-Davidson 200 at South Boston Speedway, and the South Carolina 400 at Florence Motor Speedway.

 Motorsports results

 CARS Late Model Stock Car Tour

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)